mofasseldotcom/easy-to-use-git-tutorial/README.md

 #10.
 To upload/push local repo to github repo (note: origin = origin and github = github)
 	git push -u origin master
 	git push -u github master

+#11.
+To see existing branch and create new branch
+	git branch
+	git branch new_branch_name

+#12.
+To enter/switch into new branch
+	git checkout new_branch_name

+#13.
+To make a clone of master branch repo to a new branch
+	git clone ssh-repo-url

 <p>I collected and gathered all the codes above to use easily from one place.
 If anyone wants to update some codes or snippets he/she is most welcome</p>